N1ghtTheF0x/figura-ts/README.md

   - some return types with `LuaTable` now have specific types
   - `config` is not a generic anymore, but strict types can only be passed now
   - even more Minecraft related types added (not my high priority rn)
+- `1.2.1`
+  - events with lowercase name cannot actually be accessed as `FiguraLuaEvent`, whoops

 ## License